-When users want to get the executing status of security service, they can request the information of NSFs from the client.
+When users want to get the executing status of a security service, they can request NSF status from the client.
 The security controller will collect NSF information through Interface 2, consolidate them, and give feedback to client through Interface 1.
 This interface can be used to collect not only individual service information, but also aggregated data suitable for tasks like infrastructure security assessment.